 Strengthening the Jewish community is Naomi Gurt Lind’s work and her passion.
 Her commitment to Jewish outreach and engagement has inspired her to launch such programs as Family Mitzvah Team, Team Ziti, and Shalom@Home, which won a 2015 Belin Award for Outstanding Outreach and Membership Programming from the Union for Reform Judaism (URJ).
-In her role as Director of Membership and Engagement, Naomi works closely with the Clergy, Education staff, and lay leaders to deepen congregational connection and involvement.
+In her role as Executive Director, Naomi works closely with the Clergy, Education staff, and lay leaders to deepen congregational connection and involvement.
 She spearheaded Ohabei Shalom’s participation in the URJ’s prestigious Communities of Practice program, through which TOS will focus on best principles for engaging congregants in meaningful ways.
 Naomi is active with the Synagogue Council of Massachusetts, facilitates Jewish Journey discussion groups, and has a blog on Jewish themes.
 Also a trained singer, Naomi is a member of the Zamir Chorale.
 She lives in Newton with her husband and their two sons.

 Shari has worked at Ohabei Shalom for more than seventeen years in many different educational positions including Education Administrator, Youth Educator, and Family Educator.
 She now serves as our Education Director helping to direct our vision of Jewish Education as we enter the 21st century.

 She recently completed a Masters Degree in Jewish Education and also holds a Certificate in Jewish Family Education from Hebrew College.
 Shari is a member of the National Association of Temple Educators (NATE) the National Association Education of Young People (NAEYC) and the Early Childhood Educators of Reform Judaism (ECE-RJ).